Navigation

 Share this:

-Hundreds of tattoo artists from around the United States set up booths at the seventh-annual Denver Tattoo Arts Festival at the Colorado Convention Center.
+Hundreds of tattoo artists from around the United States set up booths at the seventh annual Denver Tattoo Arts Festival at the Colorado Convention Center.
 The festival was spread across three days, from July 19 to 21.
-Attendees walked down rows observing artists and looking through artist's work; of course, there was also lots of folks getting fresh ink while listening to live entertainment.
+Attendees walked down rows observing artists and looking through artists' work; of course, there were also lots of folks getting fresh ink while listening to live entertainment.

 Check out the festivities below: